South Carolina Supreme Court: Jurisdiction

-The court enjoys both original and appellate jurisdiction.
-It enjoys exclusive appellate jurisdiction for all state cases regarding the death penalty, state utility rates, judgments involving public bonded indebtedness and elections, and orders limiting state grand juries and relating to abortions by minors.
+The court has both original and appellate jurisdiction.
+It exercises exclusive appellate jurisdiction for all state cases regarding the death penalty, state utility rates, judgments involving public bonded indebtedness and elections, and orders limiting state grand juries and relating to abortions by minors.
 Original jurisdiction pertains to the issuance writs including mandamus, certiorari, and very extraordinary bills.

 Additional charges of the court

 The South Carolina Supreme Court oversees the admission of individuals to practice law in the state.
 Much of the administration regarding admissions and practice is delegated to the South Carolina Bar, established by statute as an administrative arm of the court; however, the court retains ultimate authority in South Carolina governing the practice of law.
 It also supervises the disciplining of attorneys and suspension of those no longer able to practice due to mental or physical condition.

 History

 The Supreme Court of South Carolina Building is located in the state capital of Columbia.
 The court moved into its current location, a former United States Post Office building, in 1971.
 It was built between 1917 and 1921, and is a two-story, Neo-Classical style building.
 The building has been listed on the National Register of Historic Places since 1972.
 Prior to 1971, the court met in a section of the South Carolina State House in an area totaling approximately 1400 sqft; the justices did not have individual offices, but instead met in a common conference room when not presiding over a session of court.

 Controversy arose in late 2007 after The State newspaper reported that the Supreme Court reversed the grades of 20 people who failed the South Carolina bar exam, including children of prominent attorneys, by voiding the results of the wills, trusts, and estates section of the exam.

 From 1930 to 2016, the South Carolina Supreme Court had 17 Chief Justices.